+Is your hip pain from bursitis?
 Have you been treating your hip pain with bursitis treatments like steroids and non-steroidal anti-inflammatories?
 There are times these treatments help to give some relief, but many people continue to experience a substantial amount of discomfort even after trying them.
-Continued use of steroids injected into a degenerated joint can unfortunately increase the rate of degeneration.
+Plus, continued use of steroids injected into a degenerated joint can unfortunately increase the rate of degeneration.

 We see quite a few patients who come to our office for treatment of bursitis who do not actually have bursitis.
 Bursitis is so painful that even touching the skin over the painful area is difficult to tolerate.
 If the area can be palpated with a lot of pressure by the doctor, the patient may not have bursitis.
 What could the problem be then?

 Hip Bursitis, or trochanteric bursitis, is actually rare!
 Multiple studies have shown that patients presenting with bursitis type symptoms actually have tendinopathy (tendon degeneration) of their gluteal tendons.
 These tendons attach near the bursa and often fool providers into thinking the patients have bursitis.
 Badly degenerated tendons are what they really have.
 And they need regeneration!

 On top of that, as we mentioned, steroid injections are often used as the treatment for true bursitis.
 So when steroids are injected into the degenerated tendons, they actually can cause them to degenerate faster!
 Tendinopathy of the gluteus minimus or gluteus medius is often at the root of greater trochanteric pain syndrome.

 Regenerative Orthopedics including Stem Cell Therapy, PRP, and Prolotherapy is a safe and effective treatment option for bursitis, tendinopathy, and other underlying soft tissue injuries of the hip.